 Call Our Experienced Salt Lake City Criminal Defense Attorneys Today

-The Utah criminal justice system can be complicated and difficult to navigate.
-If you have been taken into custody, whether or not you will be released on bail and the amount of time you’ll spend in jail will depend on a few factors.
-An experienced attorney can help you determine what those factors are and how they may apply to your case.
-Regardless of the circumstances of your case, your rights should be respected as your case moves through the legal system.
-Use the help of an experienced Murray criminal defense attorney from Overson Law, PLLC.
-Call them today at (801) 758-2287.
+Whether you are granted bail and the time you spend in jail will depend on a few factors.
+An experienced attorney can help you determine those factors and how they apply to your case.
+Contact an experienced Murray criminal defense attorney from Overson Law, PLLC for a free case review.
+Call us today at (801) 758-2287.